AlephFi/smart-contracts/README.md

 ---

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Workflow

-1. Fork the repository
-2. Create a feature branch
-3. Write tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

-### Code Review Process

-- All PRs require review from core team
-- Automated testing must pass
-- Gas optimization analysis required
-- Security implications assessed

----

 ## 📄 License

 This project is licensed under the Business Source License 1.1 (BUSL-1.1).
 See the [LICENSE](LICENSE) file for details.

-The licensed work will eventually be made available under the GPL v3.0 license on the fourth anniversary of the first publicly available distribution of the licensed work.

 ---